-Those students who are eligible for any semester of any year and remained absent from their classes and examinations for any reason, are considered for re-admission in the appropriate semester where they left their studies with the appropriate batch subject to application of other relevant rules by the Re-admission Committee, provided that their absence is not more than two calendar years.
+Those students who are eligible for any semester of any year but remained absent from their classes and examinations for any reason, are considered for re-admission in the appropriate semester where they left their studies with the appropriate batch subject to application of other relevant rules by the Re-Admission Committee, provided that their absence is not more than two calendar years.
 However, their attendance to determine their eligibility to appear in the semester examination is considered from the date of issuance of re-admission order.
-Such admissions may be made within four weeks from the date of start of classes of particular session.
+Such admissions may be made within four weeks from the date of start of classes of particular session with full admission fee excluding enrollment card fee, smart card fee and caution money.